 In addition to an accessibility scan, you can use analytics to find accessibility gaps on your site.

 Data analytics tools for many things, including insight into day-to-day operations, customer preferences, growth opportunities, team productivity, and industry information.

 Although analytics tools are not intended to provide assistance in fixing accessibility problems, they can provide a comprehensive insight into the gaps in the user experience.
-That is, the hurdles that may be related to accessibility issues.
+The hurdles that may be related to accessibility issues.

-For example, let’s say users aren’t finding a critical page on your website.
+For example, let’s say users cannot find a critical page on your website.
 You may find that they’re using the navigation bar differently than you expected through data analytics.
 Ease of navigation is a huge part of accessibility.
 Changing up your navigation to accommodate how your users are engaging with it helps the user experience and improves your accessibility.

 Data analytics tools can also help you find out more about your users and how they live, which can be extremely helpful when designing a website that supports all people in your target audience.

-Another tip to check the accessibility of your website is to give people with a disability the opportunity to test your website.
+Check the accessibility of your website to give people with a disability the opportunity to test your website.

 Let users test your website

 It’s good practice to have users living with a disability test your site.
-You could test the site yourself, but if you don’t live with a disability, it can be difficult to conclude whether or not your site is helping or hurting those living with a disability.
+You could test the site yourself, but if you are not affected by an impairment yourself, it can be difficult to conclude whether or not your site is helping or hurting those living with a disability.